KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

   Specialists only present when needed iterations => rework

-Agile take smore time to set-up
+Agile take more time to set-up

 WF simplifies Architectural Consistency (agile evolves it)